mvolkmann/blog/src/web-components.md

 "https://html.spec.whatwg.org/multipage/scripting.html#the-template-element",
 "template element" %} provides a way to define an HTML fragment that can be cloned and inserted multiple times into a DOM tree.

+Templates can contain slots that are used to insert content.
+Each template can contain one unnamed slot and any number of named slots.